PEERS® (Programme for the Education and Enrichment of Relational Skills) was developed at the University of California Los Angeles.

 The programme is a 16-week course that is delivered as close as possible to the clinical standards it was designed.
 It is now being offered internationally in over 30 different countries.

 Parental participation is a key component of our PEERS® programme.
 Research shows that parental support, instruction, and supervision significantly benefit the development of friendships.

 Parent groups run concurrent with teen/young adult groups at the same time and location.

-Online programme now offered with additional supports which help maintain strong outcomes when participants follow the guidelines and practice.
+We are offering a fusion online/in person programme with additional supports which help maintain strong outcomes when participants follow the guidelines and practice.
+Research has proven that both settings have comparable outcomes.
 This also allows access to families that are not in the Dublin area!